Donate Your TOAST Pieces

 Once we have sorted and graded your previously loved pieces, we will find a new use for every item.

-Graded items that are 'Nearly New' or 'Lightly Worn' are available to buy online from us as part of TOAST Reworn.
+Graded items that are 'Nearly New' or 'Lightly Worn' will be available to buy in TOAST shops as part of TOAST Reworn.

 Traid is a registered charity in England and Wales (297489), partnering with Rights Education And Development Centre (READ).
 READ is registered under the Tamil Nadu Societies Registration Act 1975.